cassidypignatello/tweets-fc/README.md

 ## License

-Tweets Fc is MIT Licensed.
+Tweets FC is MIT Licensed.
 See LICENSE for details.